 Academic Preparation for US College Admission

-College is the most important stage of a child’s life.
-A college education is important for student to unlock various opportunities in America today.
+College is the most important stage of a student’s life.
+A college education is important for student to unlock career opportunities.
 Getting a college education in America is a big task and as a student you should start your academic preparations as early as the sixth grade.
 Schools should play an important role in helping a student preparing for post-secondary education.

 Tips for Middle and Junior High School